1 year full-time,

-By investigating how policy is made, from development to deployment, and identifying the challenges that lie in public organisations throughout developing countries, you'll be able to provide solutions that make a difference.
+By investigating how policy is made, and identifying the challenges that lie in public organisations in developing countries, you'll be able to provide solutions that make a difference.

 From leadership and strategy to performance and human resources, this course will help you build a set of highly sought-after skills that will prepare you for managerial roles in the developing world.
-Our graduates have gone on to work for development charities, parliament and the Foreign and Commonwealth Office, as well as many other international organisations, both public and private.
+Our graduates have gone on to work for development charities, parliament and the Foreign and Commonwealth Office, as well as many other international organisations.

 You'll be taught by academics at the forefront of research across a number of political areas such as conflict, security and development, political economy, international politics, political theory and public policy.

-Our staff advise governments and organisations globally and regularly contribute to news and current affairs programmes.
+Our staff advise governments and international organisations on a wide range of issues, and contribute to news media and current affairs programmes around the world

-You'll take a total of 180 credits, made up of five core modules, one option module and culminating in an independent policy report.
-Option modules cover a wide range of topics, from the politics of the poor and governance and public management to governing for the environment, allowing you to explore your personal interests to a much greater depth.
+Option modules cover a wide range of topics, from the politics of security to the politics of global trade, with both policy-based and theoretical approaches.
+The option modules allow you to explore your personal interests to a much greater depth.

-Two core modules, Managing Public Finances and Strategic Planning, will be delivered by York Management School, giving you a fresh perspective on the topics and a more interdisciplinary outlook on international development.
+Core modules Public Finance: Principles, Politics & Contemporary Issues and Strategic Planning, will be delivered by the York Management School, giving you a fresh perspective on the topics and a more interdisciplinary outlook on international development.

-Taught modules will run throughout the Autumn and Spring Terms, with the policy report being completed during the Summer Term and vacation.
+Taught modules will run throughout the first half of the year, with the policy report being completed during the summer and vacation.